-Compare money transfer services and save when sending money to the USA.
+Compare money transfer services and save when sending money to the U.S.

-Compare your options to transfer funds to the USA
+Compare your options for transfering funds to the U.S.

 What’s the difference?

-How do I compare transfer companies when transferring money to the US?
+How do I compare transfer companies when sending money to the U.S.?

 Michael’s case highlights the importance of looking at all of the features of a transfer company before making a final decision.
 When doing your own research, check the following with each company you’re interested in:

 - Competitive exchange rate.
 Small differences in the exchange rate can make a big difference when transferring large amounts of money.
 This is an area where you could potentially incur losses if you are not careful.

 - Little to no fees.
 Fees can vary greatly depending on the institution and the currencies involved.

 - A range of transfer methods.
 Can transfers be placed online, over the phone, by visiting a branch and/or by using a mobile app?